1947 TANFL season

 The 1947 Tasmanian Australian National Football League (TANFL) premiership season was an Australian Rules football competition staged in Hobart, Tasmania over fifteen (15) roster rounds and four (4) finals series matches between 19 April and 27 September 1947.

-The TANFL introduced two new teams into the district-based competition, New Norfolk (founded in 1878) and Clarence (founded in 1884) were both introduced from the Southern District Football Association for a two-year trial period.
+The TANFL introduced two new teams into the district-based competition: Clarence, from the eastern side of the Derwent River, and New Norfolk based fifteen miles north-west of Hobart.
+The country clubs were admitted for a two-year probationary basis, including probationary financial terms under which they were excluded from shared league dividends.

+The league thus expanded from four clubs to six.
+The finals were expanded from three teams to four, with the Page system adopted.

-There was also a two-week break in mid-season to allow for the 1947 Australian National Football Championships to be played, all Carnival matches were staged at North Hobart Oval.
+There was a two-week break in mid-season to allow for the 1947 Australian National Football Championships to be played, all Carnival matches were staged at North Hobart Oval.